diggo16/PhpProject/documentation/UseCases.md

 1. Starts when the user wants to create a new item
 2. System navigate to create new item site

-#Use case 4: Create a new Article
+#Use case 4: Create a new item

 ##Precondition
 The user is on the "Create a new item" site